 9. The bed must have bedside tables on both sides: if it had just one this would create an imbalance and lack of harmony.

 10. Windows are very important because they are a source of natural light and fresh air for the room.
+A good example is the layout of The Breezeway @ Desa ParkCity unit layouts.
 However, they should not be in direct contact with the bed, because this would cause a connection with the outside world.
 Maybe you can inadvertently hear noise and have difficult to sleep well.

 11. The bed, therefore, must have a solid wall behind it, not any windows.
 The wall gives a sense of stability and makes you feel isolated from outside.